 This tiny single-celled organism has a big legacy.
 It is the organism that causes the infamous Florida Red Tides.
 While it isn’t directly an issue to human beings rapid blooms can wreak havoc on marine ecosystems making this little organism a big problem.
 They are clever organisms that use their twin flagella in order to propel themselves and can travel great distances.

 These might be considered giants compared to some of the creatures on this list, but they are still pretty small measuring in at roughly half a centimeter.
 They’re small but they pack a punch.
-They have a potent toxin that can be fatal in rare cases, perhaps a surprise given its tiny size but even if it does not kill you directly it can lead to Irukandji syndrome one of the effects of this is that it creates a feeling of certain doom and triggers anxiety attacks and nausea.
+They have a potent toxin that can be fatal in rare cases, perhaps a surprise given its tiny size, but even if it does not kill you directly, it can lead to Irukandji syndrome.
+One of the effects of this is that it creates a feeling of certain doom and triggers anxiety attacks and nausea.
 All of which can be pretty bad if you are in the sea.
-There are thought to be a wealth of unattributed deaths that might have been caused by this tiny creature.
+There is thought to be a wealth of unattributed deaths that might have been caused by this tiny creature.

 Location: Worldwide in saltwater and marshes

 You may know brine shrimp by their commercial name as they are sold in their dormant form and dubbed sea monkeys.
 They do hold the distinction of being one of only a few animals that have the ability to survive without a metabolism.
 Or the sum of all the chemical processes in an organism.

 Location: freshwater lakes in North America